kikito/kiki.to/source/blog/2014-04-04-rule-3-allow-monkeypatching.md

 Notice how the `mult` function uses a local reference to `sum`, instead of using `sumult.sum`.

-While it (very marginally, in most cases) faster, it also presents an issue: If I was the user of this module, I would expect this to return true:
+While using the local reference is (very marginally, in most cases) faster, it also presents an issue: If I was the user of this module, I would expect this to return true:

 ``` lua
 local sumult = require 'sumult'